glwhart/getting-started/README.md

 # BYU Supercomputing
 In order to run the simulation software we make use of the BYU supercomputing lab.
 You can find more information about that as well as apply for a supercomputing account [here](https://rc.byu.edu/)

+To learn how to setup a remote environment in VS Code, click [here](/supercomputer/VScode_setup.md)

 # Getting Started with random walks
 A random walk is a simple model of fundamental biological processes and is a great place to start doing biophysics simulations.